List of Mushoku Tensei episodes

 Funimation licensed the series and streamed it on its website in North America, Mexico, Brazil and the British Isles, in parts of Europe, Central Asia and North Africa through Wakanim, and in Australia and New Zealand through AnimeLab.
 The series also streamed on Hulu in the United States.
 On February 13, 2021, Funimation announced the series would be receiving an English dub, with the first episode premiering the next day.
 Following Sony's acquisition of Crunchyroll, the series was moved to Crunchyroll.
 Crunchyroll released the first 11 episodes on DVD and Blu-ray in North America on December 5, 2022, with the latter 12 episodes a well as the unaired episode being released by the company on March 7, 2023.
 Crunchyroll also released the first season across two Blu-ray volumes in the United Kingdom and across two Blu-ray and DVD volumes in Australia.

 Muse Communication has licensed the series in Southeast Asia and South Asia and streamed it on their Muse Asia YouTube channel and its respective regional variants, and on iQIYI, Bilibili and WeTV in Southeast Asia, Netflix in South Asia and Southeast Asia, Catchplay in Indonesia and Singapore, meWatch in Singapore, and Sushiroll in Indonesia.

 In March 2022, it was announced that a second season had been green-lit.
 The season was directed by Hiroki Hirano, with scripts supervised by Toshiya Ono, and character designs handled by Sanae Shimada.
 The second season consisted of 25 episodes and aired in two split season cours.
 The first part aired from July 3 to September 25, 2023.
 (Note: Tokyo MX listed the season premiere as July 2, 2023, at 24:00, which is effectively July 3 at midnight JST) The second part aired from April 8 to July 1, 2024.
 (Note: Tokyo MX lists the second part premiere as April 7, 2024, at 24:00, which is effectively April 8 at midnight JST) The second season was collected into a total of four Blu-ray volumes in Japan between October 2023 and September 2024.

 A third season was announced following the airing of the second season's final episode.
-It is set to premiere in 2026.
+The first part aired with its first two episodes from July 4 to September 28, 2026.
+The second part is set to premiere in 2027.